 Video training is becoming one of the most sought after video formats.
 They are informative, effective and scalable.
 They can also save an organization a ton of time and money…

 The Alliance of Disability Advocates (ADA) strives to enable people with disabilities to fully participate in their communities without boundaries.
 The organization operates in the Raleigh-Durham and surrounding area.

-One of ADA’s most successful programs is the Travel Training Program – a one on one training program that instructs people with disabilities on how to independently use public transportation in the Raleigh-Durham area.
-The challenge with this project was to create a 5 video series that had very little existing written information.
+One of ADA’s most successful programs to date is the Travel Training Program – a one on one training program that instructs people with disabilities on how to independently use public transportation in the Raleigh-Durham area.
+Our goal was to create a video training series of the program.

 This was a wonderful project that meant a lot to us.
 Working on a video series that will improve the quality of life for people with disabilities was a privilege.
 And in the process we got to meet some amazing new friends!

 If you’re interested in finding out if video training can help your business or organization, reach out to us today.
 Fill out the contact form and we’ll set-up a quick discovery phone call of 20 minutes or so.
 We promise we will never hard-sell.